-Even if the golden hour is one of our favorite times of the day, we all know too well that nature doesn’t wait for the golden hour to offer us the best swells.
-We often find ourselves in the ocean at random moments during the day, waiting for that perfect wave, hoping that the light is going to be good enough for our photos.
+Even if the golden hour is one of our favourite times of the day, we all know too well that nature doesn’t wait for the golden hour to offer us the best swells.
+We often find ourselves in the ocean at the most random moments during the day, waiting for that perfect wave, hoping that the light is going to be good enough to take some photos.
 Surfers, usually searching for the best waves, don’t really mind missing the sunrise or sunset … or surfing twice a day.
-As for photographers, these sessions far away from the golden hour makes it a bit harder for them to shoot, but they don’t bother too much about it as all they crave for is the perfect shot, with or without the pinkish sky.
+As for photographers, these sessions far away from the golden hour makes it a bit harder for them to shoot, but they are not too bothered about it as all they crave for is the perfect shot, with or without the pinkish sky.

-Do you like the golden hours as much as we do?
+Do you like the golden hour as much as we do?
+Comment below!